-- (1) Loading of high pressure rounds: - Only load a round into the action when ready to shoot. - Check pressures to verify load 10 samples minimum - Do not store high pressure rounds cut down those not - Follow all safety procedures when taking pressures. - (2)Doing the actual testing:
+- (1) Loading of high pressure rounds: - Only load a round into the action when ready to shoot. - Check pressures to verify load 10 samples minimum - Do not store high pressure rounds cut down those not to be shot - Follow all safety procedures when taking pressures. - Doing the actual testing (2)